What Is Puberty?

 When puberty ends, growth in height stops.
-Because their skeletons mature and bone growth stops at an earlier age than normal, kids with precocious puberty usually don't reach their full adult height potential.
-Their early growth spurt may make them initially tall when compared with their peers, but they may stop growing too soon and end up at a shorter height than they would have otherwise.
+Because their skeletons mature and bone growth stops at an earlier age than normal, kids with precocious puberty that's not treated usually don't reach their full adult height potential.
+Their early growth spurt may make them initially tall when compared with their peers.
+But they may stop growing too soon and end up at a shorter height than they would have otherwise.

-Going through puberty early also can be difficult for kids emotionally and socially.
-For example, girls with precocious puberty may be confused or embarrassed about physical changes such as getting their periods or having enlarged breasts well before any of their peers.
-But the hardest part may be the teasing that kids with the condition — especially girls — may experience.
+Going through puberty early also can be hard for kids emotionally and socially.
+Girls with precocious puberty, for example, may be confused or embarrassed about getting their periods or having enlarged breasts well before any of their peers.
+They may be treated differently because they look older.

 Even emotions and behavior may change in kids with precocious puberty.
 Girls can become moody and irritable.
 Boys can become more aggressive and also develop a sex drive inappropriate for their age.

-The onset of puberty is normally triggered by the hypothalamus (the area of the brain that helps control pituitary gland function).
-It signals the pituitary gland (a pea-sized gland near the base of the brain) to release hormones that stimulate the ovaries (in girls) or testicles (in boys) to make sex hormones.
+The onset of puberty is normally triggered by the hypothalamus.
+This area of the brain signals the pituitary gland (a pea-sized gland near the base of the brain) to release hormones that stimulate the ovaries (in girls) or testicles (in boys) to make sex hormones.

-Talk to your doctor if your child shows any signs of early sexual maturation (before age 7 or 8 in girls or age 9 in boys), including breast development, rapid height growth, menstruation, acne, enlarged testicles or penis, or pubic or underarm hair.
+Talk to your doctor if your child shows any signs of early sexual maturation (before age 7 or 8 in girls or age 9 in boys), including:

-The physical changes boys and girls go through during puberty are usually evident to a doctor during an exam.
-To confirm a diagnosis of precocious puberty, the doctor may order blood and urine tests to look for high levels of sex hormones.
-And X-rays of your child's wrist and hand can show whether the bones are maturing too rapidly.
+To diagnose precocious puberty, the doctor may order blood tests to look for high levels of sex hormones.
+X-rays of your child's wrist and hand can show whether the bones are maturing too early.

-Imaging and scanning tests such as CT scans, MRIs (magnetic resonance imaging), and ultrasound studies can help rule out specific causes of precocious puberty, such as a tumor in the brain, ovary, or testicle.
+Rarely, imaging tests such as MRIs and ultrasound studies are done to rule out uncommon causes of precocious puberty, such as a tumor in the brain, ovary, or testicle.

-If your doctor thinks that your child has precocious puberty, he or she may refer you to a pediatric endocrinologist (a doctor who specializes in growth and hormonal disorders in children) for further evaluation and treatment.
+If your child has precocious puberty, the doctor may refer you to a pediatric endocrinologist (a doctor who specializes in growth and hormonal disorders in children) for treatment.

 Depending upon the cause, there are two possible approaches to treatment:

 Sometimes, treatment of a related health problem can stop the precocious puberty.
-But in most cases, no other disease is triggering the condition, so treatment usually involves hormone therapy to stop sexual development.
+But in most cases, there's no other disease, so treatment usually involves hormone therapy to stop sexual development.

-The currently approved hormone treatment is with drugs called LHRH analogs — synthetic hormones that block the body's production of the sex hormones that cause the early puberty.
-Dramatic results are usually seen within a year of starting treatment with an LHRH analog, which is generally safe and usually causes no side effects in kids.
+The currently approved hormone treatment is with drugs called LHRH analogs.
+These synthetic (man-made) hormones block the body's production of the sex hormones that cause early puberty.
+Positive results usually are seen within a year of starting treatment.
+LHRH analogs are generally safe and usually cause no side effects in kids.

-In girls, breast size may decrease — or at least there will be no further development.
+In girls, breast size may decrease.
 In boys, the penis and testicles may shrink back to the size expected for their age.
 Growth in height will also slow down to a rate expected for kids before puberty.
-A child's behavior usually becomes more age-appropriate, too.
+A child's behavior usually becomes more age-appropriate too.

 Give your child a simple, truthful explanation about what's happening.
-Explain that these changes are normal for older kids and teens, but that his or her body has started developing a little too early.
-Keep your child informed about treatment and what can be expected along the way.
+Explain that these changes are normal for older kids and teens, but that his or her body started developing a little too early.
+Keep your child informed about treatment and what to expect along the way.

-Also be sure to watch for signs that teasing or other difficulties associated with precocious puberty may be affecting your child's emotional development.
+Also watch for signs that teasing or other problems may be affecting your child emotionally.
 Common warning signs to discuss with your doctor include: